mendersoftware/mender-docs/02.Overview/03.Artifact/docs.md

 To enable streaming and control based on metadata, like aborting the download if the Artifact is not compatible with the device, the Mender Artifact itself is not compressed.
-Instead, the root file systems within Artifacts are compressed, as well as some of the metadata, like headers, currently with the [gzip compression algorithm](https://en.wikipedia.org/wiki/gzip?target=_blank) by default.
+Instead, the root filesystems within Artifacts are compressed, as well as some of the metadata, like headers, currently with the [gzip compression algorithm](https://en.wikipedia.org/wiki/gzip?target=_blank) by default.